Salty-Shio/learning-go/LearnGoFast/notes.md

 *p = 42 // Changes the value of i
 ```

 This is where pointers diverge from regular variables.
 For instance, if there are two varialbes of `x` and `y`.
 If we write `x = y` the value from `y` is copied from `y` and then placed in the value at the location of `x`.
 This is how *most* things work in `Go`.
 For instance, functions in go are pass by value.
-This means that if you define a function and pass in a variable, the variable is not altered because the value is passed in, not the reference.
-If you instead wanted to alter the original variable you could pass in a reference to the variable so that the function would edit the original variable (though there are debates to be had about whether or not you should be doing that).
+This means that if we define a function and pass in a variable, the variable is not altered because the value is passed in, not the reference.
+If we instead wanted to alter the original variable we could pass in a reference to the variable so that the function would edit the original variable (though there are debates to be had about whether or not anyone should be doing that).
 Some other types in `Go` also funciton by reference rather than value.
-For instance, if you have a two slices `slice1` and `slice2`, and you set `slice1 = slice2`.
-Then when you edit `slice1` you are modifying `slice2` and vice versa.
-This is because a slice works by using pointers to an array under the hood, and so instead of creating a copy of the slice, you are actually just setting both `slice1` and `slice2` to point at the same array.
+For instance, if we have a two slices `slice1` and `slice2`, and we set `slice1 = slice2`.
+Then when we edit `slice1` we are modifying `slice2` and vice versa.
+This is because a slice works by using pointers to an array under the hood, and so instead of creating a copy of the slice, we are actually just setting both `slice1` and `slice2` to point at the same array.

-To summarize, the point of that paragraph, if there are unexpected errors occuring where data is changing that shouldn't be, it would be pertinent to consult either the documenation, the internet, or the sweaty guy in your neighbors basement about whether or not the data you are using is being passed around by reference or by value.
+To summarize, the point of that paragraph, if there are unexpected errors occuring where data is changing that shouldn't be, it would be pertinent to consult either the documenation, the internet, or the sweaty guy in the neighbor's basement about whether or not the data we are using is being passed around by reference or by value.

 ### Pointers in Functions

-So with all that said, why would you potentially want to pass by reference instead of by value?
+So with all that said, why would we want to pass by reference instead of by value?
 There are a number of very valid reasons to do this, but first a discussion of reasons why it would be frowned upon.
 Passing many values around by reference can cause unpredictable behavior.
 A good way to think about it is that if everyone had a remote to one TV, and they all had different preferences, how long would the channel remain the same before changing.
-What are the odds that you could watch one episode of your favorite show all the way through without interuptions?
+What are the odds that we could watch one episode of our favorite show all the way through without interuptions?
 Its the same for passing by reference.
-Allowing multiple things to access the same address can cause the value at that location to become difficult to predict, and if that value is imperative to the operation of multiple parts of your program it can cause cascading issues all the way down.
+Allowing multiple things to access the same address can cause the value at that location to become difficult to predict, and if that value is imperative to the operation of multiple parts of our program it can cause cascading issues all the way down.
 In other words, explicitly defining, setting, and changing a variable generally produces cleaner, easier to maintain code.
 In regards to maintainability, pointers also can be a difficult concept to grasp, understand, and visualize, even with lots of experience.
 Pointers add a layer of abstraction to a value, where instead of `variable = value` there is now `variable = value that points to another place and that other place contains a value and the place that I am pointing to could change and then it would be both a different value and locaiton`.
 It can be a pain to debug code that points to other places.

-So with that said, why would you want to use pointers?
+So with that said, why would we want to use pointers?
 They are more efficient in some cases.
 Take for instance the following example.

 ```go
 var arr = [5]int64{2, 4, 6, 8, 10}